skooter500/GE1-2022-2023/assignment.md

 You will manage your project in a github repo, making documented commits as you make progress and include a detailed readme.md in your git repo along with your project.
 Here is [a template](assignmentreadme.md) you can use for your readme.
 Also you can use this [gitignore file](.gitignore).
 Here is [a tutorial on using git](gitlab.md) if you need to brush up!

 For Computer Science students this is an individual project.
 For Game Design students, you can work solo or on a team of up to three people.
 You can model your device using ProBuilder directly in Unity or use Blender.
 You should write scripts in C# to interact with the device.
+We have lots of VR headsets you guys can use to test your holograms with.

 # Due dates:
 - Week 8 - Proposal & git repo - [Submit proposal here](https://forms.office.com/Pages/ResponsePage.aspx?id=yxdjdkjpX06M7Nq8ji_V2ou3qmFXqEdGlmiD1Myl3gNUQlhURzM4MzFWSTdDTDlERFdZTkw2UThQTS4u)